acdcorp/capybara-firebug/README.md

 To use it in Cucumber scenarios, `require 'capybara/firebug/cucumber'` in env.rb, and tag the scenarios you need to debug with `@firebug`.

+## ACDCORP versions
+We are hosting several gems that our projects are using because bundle requires them from the custom fork or original repo where they can get updates and crash our projects, therefore, every gem fork contains the following branch(es):

+  * fork-stable => Stable or initial branch from the fork
+  * x.x-acdcorp-stable => custom stable version
+  * master => continues development and tracking original repos

 ## Firebug Versions

 By default, this gem uses Firebug 2.0.2, which is compatible with Firefox 30-32.